JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 >
 > The weather has been terribly hot for the past three days, which makes it impossible to go out at noon.

-## Of Which, Of Whom, Of Whose Kullanımı
+## Prepositional Relative Clauses (YAZMA BEKLENİYOR KULLANMA)
+> [!EXAMPLE]
-Bazılarını okumadığım bir sürü kitabım var.
+> Bazılarını okumadığım bir sürü kitabım var.
-I have a lot of books, some of which I have never read.
+> I have a lot of books, some of which I have never read.
+>

-Tamamı son sınıf öğrencisi olan birkaç gönüllüye ihtiyacı var.
+> Tamamı son sınıf öğrencisi olan birkaç gönüllüye ihtiyacı var.
-She needs a few volunteers, all of whom must be seniors.
+> She needs a few volunteers, all of whom must be seniors.
+>

-Sorunlarından bir tanesi yetersiz otopark yerleri olan bir mahallede yaşıyoruz.
+> Sorunlarından bir tanesi yetersiz otopark yerleri olan bir mahallede yaşıyoruz.
-We live in a neighbourhood, one of whose problems is insufficient parking spaces.
+> We live in a neighbourhood, one of whose problems is insufficient parking spaces.

 ## Relative Pronoun'ları Cümleden Çıkarma (Reduction)
 Bu konunun daha detaylı bir şekilde anlatımı, [[Reduction KULLANMA - ÇOK KARIŞIK]] kısmında var.